caretak3r/secrets-router/.factory/droids/kubernetes-secrets-router-test-orchestrator.md

 ## Test Scenarios

-Execute exactly two test scenarios:
+Execute exactly one test scenario:

-### Test 1: Same Namespace Success Case
+### Test: Same Namespace Success Case
-- Deploy secrets-router, Dapr, and sample python/bash/node services in the same namespace
+- Deploy secrets-router, Dapr, and sample python/bash/node services in the same namespace.
+This should happen as a part of the umbrella helm chart install.
 - Verify all services communicate successfully within the shared namespace
 - Use in-cluster DNS format: `<service-name>.<namespace>.svc.cluster.local`
 - Expected result: All services running successfully with proper secret retrieval

-### Test 2: Cross-Namespace Failure Case
-- Deploy secrets-router and Dapr in one namespace (test-2-router)
-- Deploy sample services in a different namespace (test-2-clients)
-- Demonstrate the failure case when services are split across namespaces
-- Document the specific failure modes and error messages
-- Expected result: Cross-namespace communication failures, illustrating namespace scoping requirements
+- Use an override.yaml file to override changes in the helm charts, do not modify helm charts.

 ## Critical Rules:
 - DAPR and secrets-router must be installed in the same namespace for proper sidecar injection